-- The HCUP-US Web site has a section on ICD-10-CM/PCS Resources that summarizes key issues for researchers using HCUP and other administrative databases that include ICD-9-CM and ICD-10-CM/PCS coding.
-The Web page provides general guidance and forewarning to users analyzing outcomes that may be affected by the transition to the ICD-10-CM/PCS coding system and lists other related Web resources. - The NIS include ICD-9-CM diagnosis and procedure codes on inpatient discharges prior to October 1, 2015.
-Starting on October 1, 2015, diagnosis and procedure codes are reported using ICD-10-CM/PCS.
-HCUP has developed recommendations for reporting statistics (e.g., counts, rates, averages) that are based on HCUP data with a mixture of ICD-9-CM and ICD-10-CM/PCS codes.
-These recommendations apply to calendar year 2015 data (which includes both ICD-9-CM and ICD-10-CM/PCS codes), as well as reporting trends that span the October 1, 2015 transition date (before and after the introduction of ICD10-CM/PCS). - ICD-9-CM and ICD-10-CM diagnosis and ICD-10-PCS procedure codes provide valuable insights into the reasons for hospitalization and what procedures patients receive, but these codes need to be carefully used and interpreted.
-ICD-9-CM and ICD-10-CM/PCS codes change every October as new codes are introduced and some codes are retired.
+- Not all data elements in the NIS are provided by each hospital.
+These data elements are provided on the NIS because they can be valuable for research purposes, but they should be used cautiously.
+For example, RACE is missing for some hospitals; thus, national estimates using RACE should be interpreted and reported with caveats. - Differences exist across the State data sources in the collection of information that could not be accounted for during HCUP processing to make the data uniform.
+For example, the most reliable way to identify ED admissions in the HCUP databases is to use the data element HCUP\ED, which considers all possible evidence of ED services.
+Unfortunately, this information is not always complete. - ICD-9-CM and ICD-10-CM diagnosis and ICD-10-PCS procedure codes provide valuable insights into the reasons for hospitalization and what procedures patients receive, but these codes need to be carefully used and interpreted.
+ICD-9-CM and ICD-10-CM/PCS codes change every October as new codes are introduced, and some codes are retired.
 It is critical to check all ICD-9-CM and/or ICD-10-CM/PCS codes used for analysis to ensure the codes are in effect during the time period studied. - Although the NIS contains up to 30 diagnoses (25 prior to the 2014 NIS; 15 prior to the 2009 NIS) and 15 procedures, the number of diagnoses and procedures varies across hospitals.
 Some hospitals provide as many as 50 diagnoses and procedures or more, while others provide as few as 9 diagnoses and 6 procedures.
 Because very few cases have more than 30 diagnoses or more than 15 procedures, the diagnosis and procedure vectors were truncated when necessary to save space in the NIS data files.
 See the notes on diagnoses and procedures on the HCUP-US Web site. - The collection and reporting of external cause of injury (E codes under ICD-9-CM) and external cause of morbidity (V, W, X, and Y codes under ICD-10-CM) also varies across hospitals depending on the presence of State laws or mandates for the collection of these codes.
 Some States do not require hospitals to report codes for "misadventures to patients during surgical and medical care" (codes E870-E879 under ICD-9-CM) which means that these occurrences will be underreported.

-Diagnosis Related Groups
+Diagnosis-Related Groups